didww/credit_card_validations/README.md

     detector.issuer_category  #"Banking and financial"
 ```

-Also You can add your own rules to detect other credit card brands/types
+Also You can add your own brand rules to detect other credit card brands/types
 passing name,length(integer/array of integers) and prefix(string/array of strings)
 Example